 We welcomed Leon Wu back on 13 November 2016 to play the solo part in Saint-Saëns’ second piano concerto.

-On 26 February 2017 our soloist will be the highly regarded young Japanese pianist Mami Shikimori.
+On 26 February 2017 our soloist was the highly regarded young Japanese pianist Mami Shikimori.

 On 26 May 2017, we performed Beethoven’s 9th Symphony in Oxford Town Hall.
 The four soloists were Louise Wayman (soprano), Charlotte Tetley (mezzo soprano), Wagner Moreira (tenor) and Will Dawes (bass).

 On 19 November our soloist was Leo Appel, well known locally as a highly talented young violinist (and increasingly known to a wider audience).

 On 25th February 2018 16-year-old Charlie Woodhouse, a very promising young cellist, played the solo part in Elgar’s cello concerto.

 On 18 June 2018 our soloist was Ashwin Tennant, only 15 years old, who gave a wonderful rendition of Grieg’s piano concerto.